Workshop on metal 3D printing and plasma electrolytic electropolishing (PeP) for industrial partners

 Stroj za plazemsko elektrolitsko poliranjeIt is aimed primarily at industrial partners: not just production managers, design engineers, industrial designers or technology engineers, but also CTOs and CEOs.
 Why the latter?
 Because they are the ones who have to decide whether to apply additive manufacturing to their production process and take advantage of its benefits to add value, simplify the process or reduce production costs.

 The "Industrial Challenges of Additive Manufacturing Technologies" workshop will take place on 11 June, the second day of the Industrial Forum, and will be led by Assoc.
-Prof. Dr Joško Valentinčič from the Laboratory for Alternative Technologies at the Faculty of Mechanical Engineering, University of Ljubljana, together with representatives from the two lead SEAMAC project partners: TU Bergakademie Freiberg from Freiberg, Germany, and Technion - Israel Institute of Technology.
-It will not be an ordinary lecture, but rather a presentation of concrete practical examples, which is why the event is called a "workshop".
+Prof. Dr Joško Valentinčič from the Laboratory for Alternative Technologies at the Faculty of Mechanical Engineering, University of Ljubljana, together with representatives from the Laboratory of Synergetics, Faculty of Mechanical Engineering, University of Ljubljana and two lead project partners.

 3D printing technology is particularly useful for the production of one-offs, small series and, above all, individually-tailored products (such as prosthetics).
 "Although 3D printing technologies are increasingly being used in industry, they still have a lot of untapped potential," stresses Dr Valentinčič, adding that the aim of the workshop is to provide participants with concrete examples and many opportunities for collaboration within the SEAMAC project.